dhoyle/splicedocs-jekyll/pages/CmdLineReference/Using/ScriptingTheCLI.md

 {: .ShellCommand xml:space="preserve"}

 </div>
-Once you've issued this command, you can log out, and subsequently view the output of your script in the `myShellScript.out` file.
+Once you have issued this command, you can log out, and subsequently view the output of your script in the `myShellScript.out` file.
 {: .topLevel}